• Skip to primary navigation

 • Knead and roll some red fondant thin.
 Cut out 12 teardrop petals for each poinsettia.
 Keep them covered as you form the flowers.

-• Once the petals are all cut, pinch the pointed ends to make them slightly more pointy.
+• Pinch the pointed ends of each petal to make them slightly more pointy.

 • Start by placing 3 petals in a circle with the pointed ends pointing outwards.
 Apply some glue at the rounded ends of each petal.